bklevence/bklevence.github.io/_pages/about.md

 **Industrial Design Shop**

-Assistant manager focused on maintaining digital fabrication resources and training.
-Facilitated classes ranging from graduate level prototyping classes, introductory workshop courses, and prospective student design workshops.
-Fullstack developer for many bespoke shop management systems.
+Night Manager focused on maintaining digital fabrication resources.
+Focused on training employees and students with wood, metal, and digital tools.
+Acted as an assistant and facilitator for various classes ranging from graduate level prototyping classes, introductory workshop courses, and prospective student design workshops.
+Designed, coded, and implemented digital file submission forms, digital file processing systems, and websites for the shop.

 ### The Free Library of Philadelphia